-In March 2021, a notice of allowance was issued for a separate United States patent application in the ThermoStem Program.
-This application is expected to issue as a United States patent in the next few months.
+In January 2022, a notice of allowance was issued for a Japanese patent application in our ThermoStem Program.
+The application is expected to issue as a Japanese patent in the near future.

 We have completed proof of concept preclinical animal studies using our first generation brown adipose derived stem cells.
 We intend to undertake additional preclinical animal studies in order to optimize delivery and explore the feasibility of targeting additional indications.
-Such studies are planned to begin by the third quarter of 2021 (assuming the receipt of necessary financing).
-Following the completion of such studies, we intend to file an IND with the FDA and initiate a clinical trial.
-See "Government Regulation" below and Item 7 of this Annual Report ("Management's Discussion and Analysis of Financial Condition and Results of Operations - Factors That May Affect Future Results and Financial Condition - Risks Related to Our Cell Therapy Product Development Efforts; and - Risks Related to Government Regulation.").
+Such studies are planned to begin in 2022.
+Following the completion of such studies, if successful, we intend to file an IND with the FDA and initiate a clinical trial.
 The FDA approval process can be lengthy, expensive and uncertain and there is no guarantee of ultimate approval or clearance.